HomeBlog Home

 One of the last things you'll do a handful of days before moving in is set up your utilities.
 You can contact the listing agent to see who the seller's current providers are so that you can either remain with them or switch to someone you like.

-You'll want to turn on things like electricity, gas, water, cable, internet, phone, etc. That way, you're ready to go when you move into your new home.
+You'll want to turn on things like electricity, gas, water, cable, and internet.
+That way, you're ready to go when you move into your new home.

 The final step is moving in, you may want to hire a moving company to help you move all of your stuff.
 Many problems can occur with moving companies, so be sure to avoid all of them that you can.